- 05 May 2025

 Key statistics include:

-- Max Datapoints: Total number of datapoints processed.
+- Max Datapoints: The maximum Managed Datapoints reached over the selected period.
 The 'Max Datapoints' calculation looks at the aggregation for each month within the selected period and displays the maximum usage among all these months.
-This helps users understand their peak usage for planning future renewals.
+This metrics can help understand the peak usage when planning future renewals.

 - UI Hours: Total time spent in the annotation studio.